 - 1. New pipeline to be constructed within the specified new alignment. - 2.
-Convert existing channels to new pipeline new pipeline to be constructed beside the existing channel; - 3.
+Convert existing channels to new pipeline new pipeline to be constructed within or beside the existing channel; - 3.
 Remove and/or decommission existing channel remove concrete channel and backfill channel to natural ground level. - 4.
 Install new drainage channel construct new channel at a single location Yenda. - 5.
-Retain as-is no construction.
+Retain-as-is, no construction. - 6.
+Underboring to be utilised in sensitive areas where surface access is unavailable.

-MI UCP Enviro Approvals -Construction Methods
+MI UCP Enviro Approvals - Construction Methods